ya3rub/bariq/README.md

 # About Bariq

-Bariq is a Golang interpreter for a simple functional programming language.
-The language incorporates immutable data structures and includes essential data structures such as arrays and hash tables.
-I implemented a parser from scratch and this all guided by the awesome book by Thorstem ball [WaIGo](https://interpreterbook.com/)
+Bariq is a Golang interpreter for a simple programming language.
+The language incorporates immutable data structures and includes essential ones such as arrays and hash tables all guided by the awesome book by Thorstem ball [WaIGo](https://interpreterbook.com/).

-The interpreter supports advanced features such as closures and first-class functions, which allow for more expressive and flexible programming.
-Additionally, I intend to add asynchronous support, type checking, and module functionality.
+The interpreter supports advanced features such as closures and first-class functions, Adding Async-Await, Generators support for now.

+# TODO

+- [x]  Async-Await
+- [x]  Generators
+- [ ]  Modules
+- [ ]  Macros
+- [ ]  Static Type Checker

 # What is new ?